Thylacosmilus: Postcranial skeleton

 Although the postcranial remains of Thylacosmilus are incomplete, the elements recovered so far allow the examination of characteristics that this animal acquired in convergence with the sabertooth felids.
 Its cervical vertebrae were very strong and to some extent resembled the vertebrae of Machairodontinae; also the cervical vertebrae have neural apophysis well developed, along with ventral apophysis in some cervicals, an element that is characteristic of other borhyaenoids.
 The lumbar vertebrae are short and more rigid than in Prothylacynus.
 The bones of the limbs, like the humerus and femur, are very robust, since they probably had to deal with larger forces than in the modern felids.
 In particular, the features of the humerus suggest a great development of the pectoral and deltoid muscles, not only required to capture its prey, also to absorb the energy of the impact of the collision with such prey.

 The features of the hindlimb, with a robust femur equipped with a greater trochanter in the lower part, the short tibia and plantigrade feet shows that this animal was not a runner, and probably stalked its prey animals.
 The hindlimbs also allowed a certain mobility of the hip, and possibly the ability to stand up only with its hindlimbs, like Prothylacynus and Borhyaena.
-Contrary to felids, barbourofelids and nimravids, the claws of Thylacosmilus were not retractable.
+Contrary to felids and nimravids, the claws of Thylacosmilus were not retractable.

 Palaeobiology

 Diet and feeding

 Recent comparative biomechanical analysis have estimated the bite force of T. atrox, starting from maximum gape, at 38 N, much weaker than that of a leopard, suggesting its jaw muscles had an insignificant role in the dispatch of prey.
 Its skull was similar to that of Smilodon in that it was much better adapted to withstand loads applied by the neck musculature, which, along with evidence for powerful and flexible forelimb musculature and other skeleton adaptations for stability, support the hypothesis that its killing method consisted on immobilization of its prey followed by precisely directed, deep bites into the soft tissue driven by powerful neck muscles.
+Lautenschlager et al. in a 2020 paper, estimated that Thylacosmilus had a maximum jaw gape of 71.14°.
 It has been suggested that its specialized predatory lifestyle could be linked to more extensive parental care than in modern marsupial predators, due that the killing technique only could be used by adult individuals with a full development of its peculiar dental anatomy and grasping abilities; it could require some time for young individuals to learn the necessary skills, although there are no clear evidence in the fossils Thylacosmilus, and this kind of cooperative behavior is unknown in modern marsupials.